LLNL/maestrowf/docs/Maestro/how_to_guides/running_with_flux.md

 # Using Maestro with Flux
 ---
-Flux is unique amongst the scheduler adapters as it can be used in standalong batch job mode just like Slurm and LSF as well as in node/allocation packing mode.
+Flux is unique amongst the scheduler adapters as it can be used in standalone batch job mode just like Slurm and LSF as well as in node/allocation packing mode.
 The allocation packing mode can be used regardless of the scheduler that is used to launch Flux:

 * Schedule to Flux batch jobs, which have nested brokers
 * Startup Flux brokers/instances inside of LSF and Slurm allocations and submit to those